I Won't Return To Abuja Until Boko Haram Is Defeated - Burutai

 A thunderous NO erupted from the soldiers and the COAS continued.

 “We make sure that we never go back.
 Forward ever, backward, never.
-Thank you and God bless you all”.
+Thank you and God bless you all,” he said.

 Have a story to tell, or images to share on interesting Nigeria news?
 Send them to Concise News via Whatsapp (0906 928 2577)